Description

 - The project costs are reasonable, reflective of recent cost estimates, and include adequate project contingencies for unanticipated project costs.

-- A viable and accessible grant match is clearly demonstrated in the project grant budget.
+- A viable and accessible 1:1 grant match has been approved via resolution, and/or is clearly demonstrated in the project grant budget.

-- Project funding has been identified for long term operation and maintenance work.
+- Project funding has been identified for long term operation and maintenance work associated with the amenities, or other components of the project.

 Eligible Types of Applicants